indvd00m/crossreference/README.md

 | `groupGuid` | Unique guid of anchor group. | String | No |

 ### Example of type with anchors provider

+You can define your own anchors provider.
+By default plugin search anchors in content of editor and use this anchors for links.
+But if you want refer to anchors outside of editor (web page, etc) you can define another type of anchor with `anchorsProvider` function.

 ```javascript
 webPage: {